rust-cli/book/src/tutorial/cli-args.md

 The standard library contains the function [`std::env::args()`] that gives you an [iterator] of the given arguments.
-The first entry (at index `0`) will be the name your program was called as (e.g. `grrs`), the ones that follow are what the user wrote afterwards.
+The first entry (at index `0`) will be the name used to invoke your program (e.g. `grrs`).
+The ones that follow are what the user wrote afterwards.

 [`std::env::args()`]: https://doc.rust-lang.org/1.39.0/std/env/fn.args.html
 [iterator]: https://doc.rust-lang.org/1.39.0/std/iter/index.html

-Getting the raw arguments this way is quite easy (in file `src/main.rs`):
+Getting the raw arguments this way is straightforward (in file `src/main.rs`):

 ```rust,ignore
 {{#include cli-args-vars.rs}}